jucastil/docker-leginon/README.md

 - Fill up the VLAN ID, give it a meaningful inteface name (for example, leg-em1) and connection name
 - Give it an IP **on the leginon network**.
 For example, 192.168.0.4
 - Make it up: ``ifup leg-em1``
-- Test you can ping the IP of ot
+- Test you can ping the IP of your virtual interface.

 Initial docker-leginon install
 - Choose a folder where the docker will lay